 For Credit

-If you would like to take a course for academic credit during the Fall or Spring semesters, you must complete the Continuing Studies’ application process by submitting an application with one letter of recommendation and official college and university transcripts, pay a $35 application fee, and receive an offer of admission.
+If you would like to take a course for academic credit during the Fall or Spring semesters, you must complete the Continuing Studies’ application process by: submitting an application, completing a personal statement and statement of activities, including one letter of recommendation, and official university transcripts, pay a $35 application fee, and receive an offer of admission.

 Visit the Continuing Studies Undergraduate Coursework page for more information.